-Made from scratch is that homey phrase we’ve all heard and it usually conjures up memories of mom’s apple pie.
+At Pono Farm, made-from-scratch is that homey phrase we’ve all heard and it usually conjures up memories of mom’s apple pie.
 The handcrafted style of cooking, though, is also finding favor with many chefs seeking to honor ingredients in authentic, sustainable ways.
 In Central Oregon, Ted and Shin Nakato, third generation members of a restaurant family and owners of Pono Farm, were seeing a decline in quality ingredients.
 So they took control of their meat source.

 “We grow our animals slowly over a longer period to build up the intramuscular fat, which leads to better tasting meat.
 We were hoping to produce a better product for our customers by overseeing the entire process: from gestation, birthing, raising, finishing, butchering, and cooking.
 That is why we decided to use the Hawaiian word “Pono” to define our operation.
 It represents what we are trying to do with our farm to table food.”

 They started with a few head of cattle and grew the herd steadily over the years.
 Now they have over 400 head of cattle and also raise heritage hogs and egg-laying hens, enough to supply the restaurant and butcher shop in Portland, as well as the butcher shop and lunch counter in Bend, and then some.

 In the Bend shop, the butchers age the beef, break down and butcher the carcasses, and process the meats, including smoking and curing.
 Open since June 2014, Pono Farm Soul Kitchen also has a small selection of butcher shop items but focuses more on the Chef Vince Tien’s extensive Japanese themed comfort food that changes daily.

 Pono.
 Farming and cooking that honors the ecosystem on which all life depends.
 The “made from scratch” circle is complete and diners know exactly where their food comes from.

-Images: courtesy of Pono Farm Soul Kitchen Facebook
+Photo credit: Pono Farm Soul Kitchen Facebook